 The TIF District was initially created to facilitate the redevelopment of vacant and underutilized land adjacent to the Dallas Farmers Market.
 The TIF District was amended to promote redevelopment of the Dallas Farmers Market.
-With more new residential development under construction and planned, the neighborhood is maturing as a major contributor to the revitalization and growth of the greater downtown area.
+With more new residential development under construction and planned, the area is maturing as a major contributor to the revitalization and growth of the downtown area.

-Completed in 2001, Phase 1A of The Park at Farmers Market Project (Camden Farmers Market) featured 620 apartment units and a clubhouse.
-Public improvements in Phase

-1A included the extension of Marilla Street into the project, construction of Farmers Market Way, streetscape improvements and street lighting.
+Phase 1A of The Park at Farmers Market Project (Camden Farmers Market) features 620 apartment units and a clubhouse.
+Public improvements in Phase 1A include the extension of Marilla Street into the project, construction of Farmers Market Way, streetscape improvements and street lighting.
+Construction of Phase 1B, with 284 apartment units, is completed on the site immediately south of Phase 1A.

-Camden Farmers Market Phase II, a 17-unit townhouse development at the northeast corner of Canton Street and South Cesar Chavez Boulevard, was completed during in 2001.
-Public improvements for Phase II included streetscape improvements, street lighting, wastewater and water improvements.
+Camden Farmers Market Phase II, a 17-unit townhouse development at the northeast corner of Canton Street and South Cesar Chavez Boulevard, was completed during the summer of 2000.
+Public improvements for Phase II include streetscape improvements, street lighting, wastewater and water improvements.